 If you have a funny bone, here are some of the props you can use to decorate your desk.
 These are funny flash drives.
 There are miniature dummies of popular figures like football players and movie stars.
 Depending on your preferences, you can choose from the different selections available out there.

 This is where things get a little saner.
 Device manufacturers manufacture USB flash drives in different looks or designs.
 But they all are made to standard storage sizes.
+Commonly the flash drive memory can range from 128MB to 2TB, based on its application scenario.
 We will discuss the storage sizes down below.

 128 MB: These are the lowest capacity USB flash drives that you can find today.
 The top players in the industry have stopped making such low capacity USB flash drives due to the low demand.

 256 MB: The 256 MB USB flash drives, like the 128MB, are slowly phasing out.
 This is because of the low capability and the decreasing demand.